snoeren-development/laravel-currency-casting/README.md

 ```

 ### Requirements
-This package requires PHP 7.2 or higher.
+This package requires at least PHP 7.2 and Laravel 6.

 ### Usage
 Store your currency as an integer value in the database.
 This is more accurate than storing it as a float.